azdavis/azdavis.net/posts/en/japanese-resources.md

 [Website](https://www.wanikani.com/)

-Teaches you 'radicals', kanji, and words.
-Past the first 2 levels it requires a subscription/lifetime purchase.
+Teaches you "radicals", kanji, and words.
+Past the first 2 levels it requires a subscription or a lifetime purchase.

-Even if you don't want to pay for WaniKani, it is important to understand that if you want to read/write Japanese at all, you will have to learn a decent number of kanji.
+Even if you don't want to pay for WaniKani, it is important to understand that if you want to read or write Japanese at all, you will have to learn a decent number of kanji.
 And the most important thing to know when learning kanji, whether using WaniKani or not, is this:

 Unlike in English with the alphabet, the character is _not_ the smallest unit of the writing system.
 Rather, the smallest unit is the "radical".

-I used to not know this, and I'd try to learn kanji on their own.
-When learning a kanji, you generally have to learn
+I used to not know this, and I therefore struggled with learning kanji.
+When learning a single kanji character, you generally have to learn

-- How to write it with the correct stroke order (maybe you don't care about this if you only want to read, but I wanted to write too)
+- How to write it with the correct stroke order
 - How to pronounce it (the reading)
 - What it generally means (the meaning)

 For example, take 議.

-- It has 20 strokes
+- It has 20 strokes.
-- It's usually pronounced ぎ (gi)
+- It's usually pronounced ぎ (gi).
-- It means "deliberation" or "discussion"
+- It means "deliberation" or "discussion".

 This character is composed of 2 radicals: 言 and 義.
 Knowing the radicals helps with every aspect of a kanji:

-- To write 議, I literally just write a small 言 and then write a small 義 next to it
+- To write 議, I literally just write a small 言 and then write a small 義 next to it.
-- 義 is also pronounced ぎ (gi)
+- 義 is also pronounced ぎ (gi).
-- 言 means "say" which is kind of related to "deliberation"
+- 言 means "say" which is kind of related to "deliberation".

 Now, some kanji are pictograms, which means they kind of look like a picture: